defencedigital/moduk-service-manual/src/iterations/index.md

 lead: Check how the Defence Service Manual has changed.
 This includes new content and improvements in response to user research and feedback.
 ---

+## March 2023 {.govuk-heading-m}

+{% set htmlOutput %}
+  - launched a new pattern for case studies
+  - added case studies to ethics, design and content
+  - improved how we explain criteria for assessor training
+  - made guidance on hidden and alt text consistent {.govuk-list .govuk-list--bullet}
+{% endset %}

+{{ component('details', {
+  summaryText: 'What changed',
+  html: htmlOutput
+}) }}

 ## February 2023 {.govuk-heading-m}

 {% set htmlOutput %}